bitshares/bitshares.github.io-old/_technologies/en/decentralized-asset-exchange.md

 ## Collateralized Blockchain IOUs

-The heart of BitShares is the BitAsset system which enables the creation of 200% collateralized IOUs from the BitShares network.
+The heart of BitShares is the SmartCoin system which enables the creation of 200% collateralized IOUs from the BitShares network.
 A BitUSD has all of the properties of Bitcoin combined with the price stability of the US dollar.
 At any point in time you can sell a BitUSD for at least 1 dollar worth of BTS.
 If at any time the value of the collateral falls below a certain point the blockchain will automatically buy back the BitUSD with a dollars worth of BTS.